scoconno/scoconno.github.io/metaphysics/parmenides/index.md

   + [*Physics*, Book 1, ch.7-8](phys1.pdf)
   + [*Aristotle*,](shields.pdf) selections, C. Shields

++ Notes:
+	+ [Monday](notes3): These are in draft form.
+I will edit and complete over the next few weeks.
-+ [Notes](notes2): These are in draft form.
+	+ [Wednesday](notes4): These are in draft form.
 I will edit and complete over the next few weeks.

 + Optional reading
   + ['The Eleatic Challenge in Aristotle's *Physics* 1.8',](eleatic.pdf) S. O'Connor